 So, how many people are too many?
-Research found that groups of 3 to 8 people tend to outperform smaller and bigger teams.
+The research found that groups of 3 to 8 people tend to outperform smaller and bigger teams.
 This is not to say that you should stay away from bigger teams, but it might be a good idea to break your bigger team into sub-teams of 3-8 members.

 Understanding the Requirements

 Now that you can agree that increasing the size of a team isn’t necessarily the best choice, you have to ask yourself: How can you decide how many people you are going to need?
 The first place to look for clues is the initial requirements.